Loading NuWatt Energy...

 $0.3289/kWh

 Section 25D (residential solar ITC) expired December 31, 2025.
 Homeowners who purchase solar with cash or a loan receive $0 in federal tax credits.
-This page covers the commercial Section 48/48E ITC, which is still active through July 4, 2026 for the third-party system owner.
+This page covers the commercial Section 48/48E ITC, which remains active for the third-party system owner — with the longer placed-in-service pathway locked in by beginning construction on or before July 4, 2026.
 RSIP is also dead — replaced by RRES in 2022.

 The commercial ITC is the cornerstone of CT commercial solar economics.
 The base 30% credit can be stacked with bonus adders for qualifying projects.